This April 26 marks the 30th anniversary of one of mankind’s most catastrophic events: the explosion at Chernobyl’s reactor number four.

 The site was shrouded in such secrecy during the height of the Cold War that on official maps, it was marked as a children’s summer camp.
 Like the rest of what would become the Exclusion Zone, it had to be abandoned suddenly in 1986.
 While it once was at the forefront of Soviet military and scientific technology, classified as top secret, today it rests, mostly forgotten and silent in the woods surrounding Chernobyl.

-Venturing deep into the forests of the Exclusion Zone for Atlas Obscura, I went to explore the derelict and awe-inspiring military base known as Duga-3.
+Venturing deep into the forests of the Exclusion Zone for Atlas Obscura, I went to explore the derelict and awe-inspiring military base known as Chernobyl-2 and the unusual structure known as Duga-1.*

 In 1976 amateur shortwave radio enthusiasts began hearing an unusual and highly powerful signal.
 Ham radio fans all over the world soon had their listening disrupted by an unrelenting tapping sound.
 When source of the mysterious new transmission was triangulated, it appeared to be coming from somewhere deep behind the Iron Curtain.
 The peculiar signal was given the nickname “Russian Woodpecker.”